 With shared phone numbers, you can assign multiple team members to the same number and share responsibility for calls and texts.
 Once you sign up, every team member gets one free US, Canadian, or toll-free number.
 But don’t feel limited to one number per user.
 No matter what plan you have, you can add additional numbers for $5 per number per month at any time.

-You can also leave internal notes for your teammates for seamless communication.
+You can also leave internal notes for your teammates for seamless real-time communication.
 Anyone with access to your shared number can make and receive calls or texts — no extensions or call routing needed.

 Compared to Dialpad, Quo makes texting far more convenient.
 You won’t have to upgrade to a higher tier just for the option to buy more numbers or text with an international number.
 Your team can even save time texting with scheduled messages and templated texts, or snippets.